Pedroxam/simple-node-bitcoin-wallet/README.md

 A light and simple app for managing your Bitcoin wallet.

-After starting bitcoin full node, type <code>node index.js</code> to start app.
+After starting bitcoin full node, install all nodejs modules with <code>npm install </code> then type <code>node index.js</code> to start app.

 navigate to app by typing: